Yossi-Roset/AskAI/README.md

 This is the most secured option, it uses OpenAI but it sends only the column names to OpenAI not the data itself.

 **Pros**
-Highly secured - the data remains in the local user environment.
+Highly secured - the data remains in the local user environment!

 more accurate numerical calculations.

 **Cons**
-Answers simpler questions than other platforms Requires a Python Server Side Extension installation
+Answers simpler questions than other platforms.
+Requires a Python Server Side Extension installation

- To use Python SSE platform in the extension check "Python SSE".
+- To use Python SSE platform in the extension check "Python SSE".
 Select "Show Python SSE Button" if you want the button to be visible.

 ![](https://raw.githubusercontent.com/Yossi-Roset/AskAI/main/docs/img/AI_platforms1.4.png?raw=true)